Wigan: Culture

+Music

-Wigan has been well known for its popular music since the days of George Formby Sr and George Formby Jr. It was the birthplace of The Eight Lancashire Lads, a dancing troupe who gave the young Charlie Chaplin his professional debut.
+Wigan has been well known for its popular music since the days of George Formby Sr and George Formby Jr. It was the birthplace of the Eight Lancashire Lads, a dancing troupe who gave the young Charlie Chaplin his professional debut.
 One member of the troupe was John Willie Jackson, the "John Willie" to whom George Formby would often refer in his songs.
-Local bands that gained wider repute include The Verve, The Railway Children, Witness, The Tansads, Limahl of Kajagoogoo and Starsailor.
-The Verve were one of the most important British rock groups of the 1990s, finding success in the UK and abroad; they toured on the USA's famous Lollapalooza alternative rock festival.
+Local bands that gained wider repute include the Verve, the Railway Children, Witness, the Tansads, Limahl of Kajagoogoo and Starsailor.
+The Verve were one of the most important British rock groups of the 1990s, finding success in the UK and abroad.
 The band was formed when the members met at Winstanley College in 1989.
-In 2021, The Lathums continued the town's popular music tradition by scoring a UK number one with their debut album How Beautiful Life Can Be.
+In 2021, the Lathums continued the town's popular music tradition by scoring a UK number one with their debut studio album How Beautiful Life Can Be and Torpedo Pig that split in 2019.

 From 1973 to 1981, Wigan Casino was the location for Wigan's weekly Northern Soul all-nighters.
 The venue began as a dance hall called Empress Ballroom.
 Wigan Casino rose to prominence in the 1970s and, in 1978, it was named the "best disco in the world" by Billboard, an American music magazine.
 The building was gutted by fire in 1982 and was demolished the following year.
 This was the inspiration for the 1989 dance record Wigan by Baby Ford.

 Since 1986, Wigan has hosted an international jazz festival.
 Wigan remains a centre of popular music for young people, with a number of alternative pubs and clubs in the town centre.
 The town also had a music collective which existed to promote the scene and help out local musicians and bands; they host activities such as recording sessions and gig advice for young musicians.
 Throughout the early 1990s, The Den was a popular venue for bands with acts such as Green Day heading over to play.
 A local tradition since the 1980s is Boxing Day fancy dress which, in recent years, has received national media coverage.

 From 2002, the annual Haigh Music Festival was held at Haigh Hall, Wigan, which attracted around 7,000 guests each year.
 In 2011, Haigh Fest ended due to funding issues.
 Since 2012, the free Wigan Live Festival, held in the town centre, has taken its place.

-The town currently has a host of venues putting on gigs for upcoming local bands, including Indiependence, The Boulevard, The Old Courts and The Swinley.
+The town currently has a host of venues putting on gigs for upcoming local bands, including Feast at The Mills, The Boulevard, The Old Courts and The Swinley.
 NXNW has hosted the annual Wigan Festival of Art, Music and Literature known as North By North Western Festival.
 The collective is a voluntary non-profit making organisation and the festival takes place at various venues across the town.